danionescu0/Website-checker/README.md

 along with the milliseconds to wait for the site response.
 The separator is space
 * "--gpio-chip" enable triggering gpio pin on C.H.I.P. development board on pin "CDID0"
 * "-va" enable voice alert
+* "--email-alert" enable email alert, the email configuration must be set in application.properties

 website check rules from the "/path/to/website-list.txt"